chanchalalam/Math-With-Gesture/README.md

 # Math-With-Gesture
 In this project, I created a system that can solve mathematical problems using hand gestures and computer vision techniques.
-By leveraging OpenCV and MediaPipe libraries, we will develop a program that allows users to draw mathematical expressions on a surface, captures the gestures using a camera, and provides the solution with a step-by-step explanation.
+By leveraging OpenCV and MediaPipe libraries, I developed a program that allows users to draw mathematical expressions on a surface, captures the gestures using a camera, and provides the solution with a step-by-step explanation.

 ## Objectives